bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 UsersHelper
 ```

 Rails adds custom directories under `app` to the autoload paths automatically.
-For example, if your application has `app/presenters`, you don't need to configure anything in order to autoload presenters; it works out of the box.
+For example, if your application has `app/presenters`, you don't need to configure anything in order to autoload presenters.

 The array of default autoload paths can be extended by pushing to `config.autoload_paths`, in `config/application.rb` or `config/environments/*.rb`.
 For example: